Qin717/us-housing-market-analytics/README.md

 ### Key Findings

 - **Long-Term Market Divergence (2000–2025):**
-  Western states maintained the highest home values, but Southern and inland states recorded the most consistent long-term growth, reflecting population and economic realignment.
+  Western states maintained the highest home values, while Southern and inland states recorded the most consistent long-term growth, reflecting a realignment of population and economy.

 - **Impact of Economic Crises:**
   The 2008 crash caused price declines exceeding 40% in markets like Nevada and Florida.
 Post-2012 recovery was uneven, with inland states recovering faster.
-  The 2020 pandemic triggered a short-lived surge in housing demand, followed by cooling in 2023–2024.
+  The 2020 pandemic triggered a short-lived surge in housing demand, followed by a cooling in 2023–2024.

 - **Post-COVID Rental Market Rebalancing (2015–2025):**
   Rent growth surged sharply between 2020–2022, particularly in Southern and Mountain regions, where average rent growth exceeded **35% above the national trend**.